 John Terry climbed his first mountain in Garibaldi Park in British Columbia when he was five years old and, ever since, prefers to look up rather than back.
 He has guided for Live Out Loud Adventures in Africa, and scaled the highest – and possibly coldest – peak in North America (Mt.
 Denali in Alaska), climbed the highest summits in the Rockies, gone on solo climbs in South America, and climbed with mates in France, Bali and Borneo.
 He has also completed that hard-core New Zealand invention, the Coast to Coast race, which requires cycling, mountain climbing and white water kayaking across NZ’s South Island.

 John can be found in all seasons in the wilderness, paddling, biking or skiing, and thrives on introducing people to unexpected pleasures in the outdoors, including polar bear swims and snowshoe treks under the full moon.
-When not outdoors, he practices law based in Toronto, specialising in litigating high-profile public, human rights and international disputes.
+When not outdoors, he practices law based in Toronto, specializing in litigating high-profile public, human rights and international disputes.

 Dr. Kate Wiley is a Family Physician currently practicing Sports Medicine in Calgary, Alberta.
 She is an avid outdoors woman who enjoys the back country of the Canadian Rockies for running, hiking, camping, and cross country skiing.
 She is a previous competitive runner, competing for Harvard University in the 1980s in both Cross Country Running and Track and Field.

 Kate has been involved with LOLA for many years, first as a member of the 2008 team that summited Kilimanjaro, then as a west coast trail hiker in 2011, and most recently as a member of the first LOLA team to hike Everest Base Camp in 2013.
 She loves the journey that the LOLA trips embrace.